4th Infantry Regiment (United States): Creek and Seminole Campaigns

 In December 1835, Osceola's Seminoles cut the line of communication and supply to one of the border stations, Fort King.
 One hundred artillerymen from Fort Brooke under Major Gardner were ordered to re-establish the contact.
 At the last moment, Major Gardner's bride of a few weeks fell ill.
 Captain and Brevet-Major Francis L. Dade of the Fourth Infantry took command for Major Gardner.
 Dade joined the expedition with eleven men of B Company, Fourth Infantry.
 The march was begun on 20 December; on 28 December, forty miles short of Fort King, Major Dade's column was ambushed by Osceola.
 The only survivors of the attack were three badly wounded privates who reported the command had fought stubbornly from eight in the morning until five at night when, their ammunition exhausted, they were killed.
 Those who died or were wounded were: Francis L. Dade, Brevet Maj., Pvt.
 John Barnes, Pvt.
 Donald Campbell, Pvt.
 Marvin Cunningham, Pvt.
 John Doughty, Pvt.
 Cornel Donovan, Pvt.
 William Downes, Pvt.
 Enoch Yates, Pvt.
 Samuel Hall, Pvt.
 Wiley Jones, Pvt.
 John Massacre, suffering some casualties: Pvt.
 David Hill was killed at Fort Call on 21 August 1836, Pvt.
 David Mclaughlin and Pvt.
 William Walker were killed at Thonotosassa on 26 August 1836, Sgt.
-Levi Clendening was killed at Chrystal River on 9 February 1837, Pvt.
+Levi Clendening was killed at Chrystal River on 9 February 1837.
+Pvt.
 Othiel Lutz, Pvt.
 John Stewart, and Pvt.
-Bathol Shumard were killed at Okeechobee on 25 December 1837, and Pvt.
+Barthol Shumard were all killed at the Battle of Lake Okeechobee on 25 December 1837.
+Lt.
+Robert C. Buchanan was also wounded at the Battle of Lake Okeechobee.
+Pvt.
 William Foster was killed at Big Cypress on 20 December 1841.

-By 1842, the Fourth Infantry had caught up with the Indians and sent Osceola to a cell at Moutrie in which he would remain until his death.
-Hostile tribes that lived in these areas fled west of the Mississippi.
 The death roll of one company for one year includes casualties from the Indians, cholera, and five diagnosed types of fever.
 The same death roll has the entry "Intemperance" after two more soldier's names.
 In Orders No. 15, Western Army, 28 August 1832, General Winfield Scott states: